cerebro-data/external-docs/INSTALL.md

 ```

 The Deployment Manager also requires a database to be created in RDS.
 This can be
 pre-created or the Deployment Manager will provision it on its own if it is not.
-If it
+If
+you would like an RDS that requires options that are not available in the
+DeploymentManager, you can provision your own.
+We require MySQL 5.6+.

-is preconfigured, it can be set by environment variable with:
+If it is preconfigured, it can be set by environment variable with:

 ```
+export CEREBRO_DB_URL=<host:port>[/db]
+export CEREBRO_DB_USERNAME=<user>
-export CEREBRO_DB_URL=jdbc:mysql://instance.com:port/db
+export CEREBRO_DB_PASSWORD=password
 ```

 ### Ports